Kojo Jones and wife fall Down Flat at white wedding; Kelvynboy performs in video

 From the video, dollars were seen flying in the air while Kelvynboy was performing for Kojo Jones and his wife.

-The wedding of business mogul, Kojo Jones, and Raychel came off on Sunday, March 27, 2022, at the Labadi Beach in Accra.
+The wedding of business mogul, Kojo Jones, and Rachael came off on Sunday, March 27, 2022, at the Labadi Beach in Accra.

 Prior to the groom stepping out of the ceremony, as custom requires her mother was in her room to give her final prayers.

-In the video seen by YEN.com.gh, Raychel was sitting on a chair while her mother was putting her veil on.
+In the video seen by YEN.com.gh, Rachael was sitting on a chair while her mother was putting her veil on.

 John Dumelo and wife pop up at the wedding

-Kojo Jones got married to his heartthrob Raychel Osei.
+Kojo Jones got married to his heartthrob Rachael Osei.
 The marriage ceremony started with a plush traditional wedding in Kumasi on Wednesday, March 23.

-The CEO of Empire Domus completed their ceremony with a plush white wedding on Sunday, March 27, 2022.
+The CEO of Empire Domus completed the ceremony with a plush white wedding on Sunday, March 27, 2022.

 The white wedding was held at Labadi Beach in Accra.
 Arriving at the wedding, Dumelo who happened to be one of the many prominent personalities at the ceremony, came with his wife, Gifty.